Sonnet 205

 Sweet heaven!
 I beseech you, hear my vow,

-Before all wretched fouls I could amend.
+Ere all my wretched sins I could amend.

 Oh does it pain me that her heart should grieve,